MrMicrowaveOven/AlgorithmsCurriculum/README.md

 SF only:
 * Begin pairboarding.
 Pair assignments will be sent each day by email.
 Remember to practice your personal pitch.
 * One-on-one meetings with career coaches will take place this week.
 You will received emails with more info.
+* See the algorithms reading [here][algorithms-curriculum].
+Algorithms lectures and workshops begin this week, see shared calendar.

 ## W11D2
 * Continue pairboarding (don't forget to practice personal pitch)